oliviervaillancourt/blog/_drafts/hsts-the-easy-way.md

 It takes time between submission and approval (not sure how much to be honest) but I did [submit oliviervaillancourt.com for HSTS preload](https://hstspreload.org/?domain=oliviervaillancourt.com) and will update this post once it's done.
 Remember I set *max-age* to 12 months instead of the recommended 6 in step 3 above.
 This is because the Chromium submission process requires.

-In the mean time, there's even an API to check your submission progress: <https://hstspreload.appspot.com/api/v2/status?domain=oliviervaillancourt.com>
+In the meantime, there's even an API to check your submission progress: <https://hstspreload.appspot.com/api/v2/status?domain=oliviervaillancourt.com>

 ### In Conclusion

 - Using HTTPS is important, very important for a various set of reasons and it's the gold standard now.
 - Using Cloudflare make it very very easy to have almost all requests go over HTTPS (exception made of this *first* request)
   - I love that it's just switches and clicking
-  - I like that there's explanation in the CloudFlare UI to explain the consequences
+  - I like that there's explanation in the Cloudflare UI to explain the consequences

 Happy HTTPSing :)